 Don’t worry!
-This guide breaks down everything you need to know about purchasing the essential golf equipment.
+This guide will tell you all you need to know about picking the important equipment for golf.

 Golf Clubs